andreipfeiffer/css-in-js/README.md

 More modern, with great TypeScript integration and low runtime overhead, it's pretty minimal in its features.
 Everything is processed at compile time, and it generates CSS files, similar to Linaria & CSS modules.

 - 🟠 it doesn't handle dynamic styles (can use built-in `variants` based on predefined types, or inline styles for user defined styles)
-- 🟠 it doesn't provide code completion for values, otherwise good DX
 - 🟠 bundles defined styles even if they are not used in component (but a bit more difficult, because you are not allowed nested types)
+- ✅ great DX, code completion out-of-the-box
 - ✅ it has a pretty low learning curve
 - ✅ full CSS support apparently
 - ✅ built-in TypeScript support